Using APA Format Effectively

 Presenters: Rick Muthiah, Director of Learning Support Services

 Do tests drive you crazy?
 You read the book, did the assignments, studied the night before, and still didn’t do as well as you wanted on your test; what else can you do?
 This session will cover several strategies for improving performance on tests.

 Status Check: Midterms Aftermath and How to Move Forward

 Thursday, Feb.
 25, 10:50 – 11:40 a.m.

 Presenters: Hannah Adderley, Coordinator of the Academic Resource Center

 Worn out by midterms and not sure how you'll last until finals?
 Seen your midterm grades and want to improve?
 This workshop provides some tangible and practical ways to move toward greater academic performance after the midterm season.

 Research papers can seem overwhelming, but following a step-by-step, organized approach can make your life much less stressful.
 This session will walk through those steps and guide you to campus and internet resources to help make you a research pro.

-Charting your Academic Path: MYGFU, Course Selection, and Effective Planning
+Charting Your Academic Path: MyGFU, Course Selection, & Effective Planning

 Want to make sure you're on track to graduate, are registering for the classes you need, and know where to go if you have questions?
 In this workshop, CAP Coaches from the IDEA Center will give tips on how to use the degree audit, online catalog, class schedule, and other resources.
 They will also discuss options if you're concerned about your midterm grades.